 As a producer and recordist, Dan has a particular interest in using analogue equipment and recording techniques, and has built up a large collection of tape machines, synths, delays, reverb and distortion units.
-He also has a large network of trusted musicians and instrumentalists he collaborates with regularly, including string quartets, vocalists, jazz soloists, improvisers and classical percussionists.
+He also has a wide network of trusted friends, musicians and instrumentalists he collaborates with regularly, including string quartets, vocalists, jazz soloists, improvisers and classical percussionists.

 Q. How do you record music?

 I focus on what is most appropriate for the particular piece, artist or group; it's not about me.
 However despite thousands of hours spent in airless recording studios, I tend to favour working in more unconventional recording spaces such as houses, churches, boats etc.

 Q. What is your approaching to mixing?

 It depends where on the scale from 'Make the rough mix better' to 'Remix' it needs to go.
 However my focus is always on making the emotion or purpose of the music clearer and more definite.
 It's not about every element of the track being clear and balanced, but making the music do its thing.
 Bigger, brighter and louder isn't always better.
 It is sometimes, though.